 Distributions to Common Stock Shareholders are characterized as follows for purposes of federal income taxes (as a percentage of total distributions).
-For calendar year 2023, the Fund paid \$26,956,305 of total distributions, comprised entirely of ordinary dividends.
-For fiscal year 2023, the Fund paid total distributions of \$32,844,589, comprised of \$27,264,006 in ordinary distribution and \$5,580,583 of long-term capital gains paid in December 2022.
-Individual Shareholders will receive a Form 1099-DIV in 2024 reporting the tax character of distributions they received in calendar year 2023.
+Individual Shareholders will receive a Form 1099-DIV in 2025 with information about the tax character of distributions they received in calendar year 2024.